 Yes, campers under the age of 19 must be back in the hotel by 10pm.
 We then conduct a room check to make sure everyone is accounted for and campers are respecting the quiet rules in the hotel.
 We keep an extra eye on the younger kids and make sure they get enough sleep.

 We accept visa/mastercard, cheques, money orders or travellers cheques.
 We do not accept Amex.
 We require a $400 deposit per session, with a postdated cheque for the balance dated 3 weeks prior to camp start or credit card authorization to charge the balance on visa/mastercard.
 Note that credit cards will be charged in $Cdn and are subject to the current exchange rate used by your credit card company.

 Full package includes everything, i.e. ALL meals, accommodation in a luxury hotel in the heart of Whistler, airport transfers, coaching, lift tickets, afternoon and evening activities, Camp T-shirt, sponsor prizes and personal video footage.
 The Skiing-only package includes all the on-hill coaching, lift tickets, terrain access and evening video and trampoline, but not the afternoon activities, food, accommodation and airport transfers.
 Activities can be added on to the Skiing-only package.
 NOTE that airfare is NOT INCLUDED and there is no food provided on travel days.

 What’s your cancellation policy?
 Top

-If you cancel in writing prior to May 1, 2018, $200 CDN is non-refundable.
-If you cancel in writing after May 1, 2018 and up to three weeks prior to camp start, $400 CDN is non-refundable.
+If you cancel in writing up to three weeks prior to camp start, your deposit of $400 CDN is non-refundable.
 After this date, there are no refunds whatsoever.
 Note that there will also be no refunds if a camper is injured or required to go home for other reasons.
 However, you can purchase cancellation and injury insurance, click here for more details.